What is differential geometry: curves and surfaces: Semisolutions

-\parbf{\ref{ex:antipodal}.} The spherical curve shown on the diagram does not have antipodal pairs of points.
-However it has three points $x,y,z$ on one of its sides and their antipodal points $-x,-y,-z$ on the other.
-Show that this property is sufficient to conclude that the curve does not lie in any hemisphere.
+\parbf{\ref{ex:antipodal}.} The spherical curve shown on the picture does not have antipodal pairs of points.
+However, there are three points $x,y,z$ on an equator that lie on one of its sides and their antipodal points $-x,-y,-z$ on the other.
+(We assume that the points $x, -y, z, -x, y, -z$ lie in the same order on the equator.)